openflighthpc/flight-metal-server/docs/routes.md

 The id is otherwise used in the same manner according to the `JSON:API` specifications.

 The final caveat is `dhcp-hosts` uses a compound id of its `subnet` and "name".
 The subnet and "name" is subject to the same character restrictions described above.
-The `id` for a `dhcp-hosts` is always in the format `<subnet>/<name>`.
+The `id` for a `dhcp-hosts` is always in the format `<subnet>.<name>`.

 ## Kickstart Routes
 ### Index